oestrich/jasontruluck.github.io/_posts/2013-03-28-Defered-Garbage-Collection-and-Jenkins-CI.md

 do not have to tweak little settings every time I add some test.

 To accomplish this is incredibly simple.
-In your spec helper just wrap the defered garbage collection script in an if statement where providing an environment variable will prevent defering the garbage collection.
+In your spec helper just wrap the deferred garbage collection script in an if statement where providing an environment variable will prevent defering the garbage collection.

 {% highlight ruby %}